CSCI-1101-TTh12-F22/ps7/README.md

 import PySimpleGUI
 ```

 8. If you get no ouput at all, you are good to go!
 If you get `ModuleNotFoundError: No module named PySimpleGUI` or something along those lines with the word "error", check to make sure that you didn't type something incorrectly.
 You can even just copy and paste what I have above to be sure.
-If you still get an error, see me (if you're in class or can come to office hours) or post on Slack.
+If you still get an error, see me in person.
+(I can't help fix this remotely since I don't have a Windows machine.)

 ## Step 2: Get the files
-**Download this folder to your computer and unzip it!** All the work you will do will take place in the downloaded version of this folder.
+**Download this folder to your computer, and unzip it!
+Don't leave the folder in Downloads.** All the work you will do will take place in the downloaded version of this folder.
 When you're done, you will zip back up the folder you downloaded and submit it on Canvas.
 As a reminder, to download a folder from GitHub, click on the green `Code` button, then select `Download Zip`.
 And then of course, unzip it to see what's inside.

 <img src="img/github-download.png" width=500>

 ## Step 3: Run the starter program
-1. In IDLE, open the file in the directory you just downloaded called `ps7.py`.
-(Don't open the other `.py` file!)
+1. In IDLE, open the file in the directory you just downloaded called `ps7.py`. **Don't open the other `.py` file!**
 2. Run the program.
 3. You should see a very primitive-looking graphical user iterface (GUI), like this.
 (There is a lot of code in the `ps7.py` file that manages how this GUI works, together with the various modules that are imported.
 You won't be modifying that code.)
 Where indicated in the picture below, click `Browse`, and then select one of the `ppm` image files in this directory.